-The Second USB-B port on the rear panels is for connecting a PC or Mac directly, and supports not only PCM signals up to 384 kHz/32bits, but also DSD2.8MHz, 5.6MHz and 11.2MHz for maximised versatility.
+The Second USB-B port on the rear panels is for connecting a PC or Mac directly, and supports not only PCM signals up to 192 kHz/24bits, but also DSD 2.8MHz and 5.6 MHz for maximised versatility.
+This counts for the NA-11S1.
+Other USB-DAC's might not support all resolutions.
+Additionally, for the NA-11S1 a newly developed Ground/Signal isolator technology helps to reduce PC noise for the highest quality sound.

 This is a USB-B port.
-This is the connection we will explain in this document in more details.

-Using the USB-B connection will bypass your Computer audio board (soundcard) to directly access the high quality audio processing on the external USB-DAC.
+Using this connection will bypass your PC audio board (soundcard) to directly access the high quality DAC of the external player.
 There are other technologies to it, such as "asynchronous mode" and "bit-transparent mode", but this will be explained at a later stage when we are going to explain how to use this connection and how to get the best audio quality.
-Another big benefit of this computer to DAC connection is that there is no file format limitation, as everything playing on your PC / Mac media player will be reproduced by the USB DAC, as long as it is a stereo signal in PCM or DSD.
+Another big benefit of this PC to DAC connection is that there is no file limitation, as everything playing on your PC / Mac media player will be reproduced by the NA-11S1, as long as it is a stereo signal in PCM or DSD.

 Just to complete the list of digital inputs we need to mention here the optical and the coaxial digital connection.
-By these an USB DAC can be used as high end DAC as well for other devices with this type of digital output, for example an Apple TV / set top boxes or other device, to dramatically increase their audio performance.
+By these the NA-11S1 can be used as high end DAC as well for other devices with this type of digital output, for example an Apple TV or other device, to dramatically increase their audio performance.
 On the image below you can see these inputs together with the USB-B input on the right.